Hatch Green Chile Powder Q&A

 For chili recipes, add at least 1 tablespoon of hatch green chili powder.
 But feel free to add a bit more to your liking!

 Where are green chiles grown?

-This chile powder is made with the finest green chiles, grown in New Mexico’s Hatch Valley which is also known as the “Green Chile Capitol of the World."
-The Hatch Valley’s fertile soil along with its warm days and cool nights makes it the very best climate for growing green chiles.
-"Green chile" may also refer to other types of green chiles like jalapeños, poblanos, and Anaheim, all of which are grown primarily in New Mexico, Texas, and California.
+Green chiles are primarily grown in New Mexico, Texas and California.
+The green chiles used in our powder are grown in New Mexico's Hatch Valley, which is also known as the "Green Chile Capitol of the World."
+The Hatch Valley's fertile soil along with its warm days and cool nights makes it the very best climate for growing green chiles.
+"Green chile" may also refer to other types of green chiles like jalapeños, poblanos, and Anaheim.